Raising Films Australia

-Expressions of Interest for Byron Bay, Dubbo and Bega are now open.
+Expressions of Interest for Dubbo are now open.

-The Sydney and Penrith courses were held in 2018 and have now been completed.
-The call out for Byron Bay, Bega and Dubbo are now open with places available for up to 15 women in each course location.
-Applications close on 3 February for Byron Bay, 15 March for Bega and 3 May for Dubbo.
+The Sydney and Penrith, Bega & Byron Bay courses have now completed.
+The call out for Dubbo is now open with places available for up to 15 women in each course location.
+Applications close on 3 May for Dubbo.
 Submit your application here.